 Tips for Talking to NaturallySpeaking

-Dictating text, especially if you’re used to typing on a keyboard, can seem a little clumsy at first.
+Dictating text to NaturallySpeaking, especially if you’re used to typing on a keyboard, can seem a little clumsy at first.
 You need to do things a bit differently than when you type.
 Following are eight tips to make your dictating easier:

 Try not to watch the screen as you talk.
 The two activities are somehow not very compatible.
-You may find you lose your train of thought if you look at what’s being typed.
 Instead, look out the window or gaze off into the distance to compose and speak.
 Nuance removed the Results Box because people found it distracting.

 Punctuate and capitalize as you speak.
 Although you can certainly go back and punctuate and capitalize text after you dictate, punctuating as you speak is often easier, after you become used to it.

-Avoid the temptation to use unusual or classic texts when trying out NaturallySpeaking.
-Instead of the Gettysburg Address, use normal, day-to-day language.
+Avoid the temptation to use unusual or classic texts, such as the Gettysburg Address, when trying out NaturallySpeaking.
+Instead, use normal, day-to-day language.
 If you really intend to regularly dictate poetry or something other than contemporary English, use multiple users.
 As it comes out of the box, NaturallySpeaking is designed for conventional and contemporary English; using it otherwise can cause errors.

 Expect dictating to be a bit awkward at first.
 If you are used to typing, you may find that composing your thoughts verbally is disconcerting at first.